Register your company in Hong Kong with our Special Anniversary discount!

 Both of these are the two simplest things that can be found in the articles of association.

-The company name must be written out clearly, and follow all the rules of the jurisdiction that the company finds itself in.
+The company name must be written out clearly and follow all the rules of the jurisdiction that the company finds itself in.

-Once again, depending on the jurisdiction, the company’s purpose can either be vague or will need to be very specific.
+Once again, depending on the jurisdiction, the company's purpose can be vague or very specific.

 However, it will have to be in there and stated clearly.